KDCube is built around apps

 --descriptors-location /path/to/descriptors --reload

-The important path rule is that the host bundle lives under the host bundles root declared in assembly.yaml, while bundles.yaml points to the container-visible path:
+The important path rule is that the host app lives under paths.host_bundles_path in assembly.yaml, while bundles.yaml points to its container-visible path:

 # assembly.yaml